thinktecture/relayserver/docs/migration.md

 Thinktecture AG.
 We do offer review and consulting services so that you can be sure that your deployment and operation scenario is safe and sound.

-## Migrate all Connectors to intermediate "v2.9"

-We will provide an intermediate connector "v2.9" that is able to work with the old RelayServer v2 but is also capable of connecting to the new RelayServer v3.
-Since the SignalR transport had to be incompatible between v2 where we use SignalR 2 and v3 where we use ASP.NET Core SignalR, we also did introduce some changes in the wire protocol.
-This means that your intermediate connector will need to provide both implementations for the old and the new version in a single project.
-We suggest using different assemblies for your new code, so that you can easily get rid of the old v2 parts after the migration is completed.

-The v3 connector does not provide connector-side interceptor support in the way v2 did.
-Instead, you can chose to implement an `IRelayTarget` or extend the `RelayWebTarget` type.
-We suggest to try extending the `RelayWebTarget` class and overriding the `HandleAsync` method first.

-The logic that was done on the request interceptor should be done before calling the base implementation of `HandleAsync`, and the logic that was done in the response interceptor can work on the result of the base implementation.

-In most cases you should be able to re-use most of your existing logic and only have to adjust your code where it interacts with the actual request and response objects, as they have a different interface in v3.

-You then should roll out all connectors to the "v2.9" intermediate connector state.

 ## Migrate to RelayServer v3

 Following your deployment plan, create the host projects for your RelayServer v3 and management API.
 You can use our